dginovker/Single-Player/README.md

 1. <a href="https://github.com/Open-RSC/Single-Player/releases">Download the latest release "Source code (zip)"</a>

-2. Unzip the downloaded file and open the folder that it created.
+2. Unzip the downloaded.

+3. !Important!
+Rename the folder to "Single-Player" if it is named something else after being extracted from the zip file.
+This is required for upgrading to new versions to work!

-3. Double click on "Open-RSC.cmd"
+4. Open the "Single-Player" folder and double click on "Open-RSC.cmd"

 [Return to top](#top)